mingtaoxin/fcchooser/README.md

 # fcchoser
-batch file to chose ac and download and start patching process for DJI AC using fcpatcher made custom firmware.
+enables easily using the custom firmware made from the fc-patcher tool

+Flow:
+- User selects aircraft type
+- Tool downloads appropriate firmware
+- Runs dumldore
+- User Connect Aircrafts
+- Files are copied and appropriate state set
+- User Starts flash

+This is a batch file which makes things easier to flash using the tail end of the fc patcher process, custom made firmware.

-tldr: helps custom flashing of dji aircraft
+tldr: helps custom flashing of dji aircraft using fcpatcher made files

 prereqs:
-python3 installed
+- python3 installed
+- java runtime environment or jdk installed
+- dji aircraft
-java runtime environment or jdk installed dji aircraft knowing what you are doing, takes responsibility for safe flying
+- knowing what you are doing, takes responsibility for safe flying

 download the download.jar and the .bat file to a folder, then run the batch file.
 Choose your AC and follow the steps.